spacecloud-io/space-docs/content/microservices/graphql/securing-apis.md

 ### Custom validations

-In case where the matching and db query for validating conditions are not enough, Space Cloud can use your custom authorization logic by triggering a webhook on your servers.
+In the case where the matching and db query for validating conditions are not enough, Space Cloud can use your custom authorization logic by triggering a webhook on your servers.
 Here's an example showing how to do this by rule `webhook`:

 {{< highlight json >}}
 {